What is the Difference Between Hypermarket, Supermarket and Departmental Store?

 Hypermarkets are so common today that you can find many of them in both urban and rural places across a country.
 Some Hypermarkets are so large that they even house restaurants, Cafes, and beauty parlors with the convenience of shopping around all under one roof.

-What are the differences between a Departmental store and a Supermarket?
+What are the differences between a Departmental Store & a Supermarket?

 A departmental store is a big retail store that sells goods of many varieties belonging to different departments.
 In contrast, a Supermarket is a big self-service retail market that generally sells foods and household items.
 Although Supermarkets are big stores, they are usually smaller than Departmental stores.